 Extras aside, OVO is managing to kick goals with the mobile plans themselves.
-With four unlimited-call-and-text plans ranging from $19.95 to $49.95 per 30 days, there’s one thing to separate the plans from each other – the data allowance.
+With five unlimited-call-and-text plans ranging from $14.95 to $49.95 per 30 days, there’s one thing to separate the plans from each other – the data allowance.

-At the base level, $19.95 gets you 2GB of data.
-So this is a plan best suited for those who make voice calls and text more than surf and stream.
-Ten dollars more, though, gets you the $29.95 6GB plan, followed by the $34.95 plan packing 15GB.
-If you’re an absolute data monster and need even more, the top $49.95 plan gives you a whopping 20GB to play with.
+At the base level, $14.95 gets you 4GB of data.
+So this is a plan best suited for those who make voice calls and text and do a bit of surfing and streaming.
+Five dollars more, though, gets you the $19.95 8GB plan, followed by the $29.95 plan packing 20GB, and then the $34.95 plan with 50GB.
+If you’re an absolute data monster and need

 OVO does have a cheaper plan, by the way, but they are designed mainly for kids’ use.
-They come with parental supervision available in the form of a free subscription to the Family Zone service and very restrictive call and data limits with only 1GB and $500 worth of national calls for only $9.95/month.
+They come with parental supervision available in the form of a free subscription to the Family Zone service and very restrictive call and data limits with only 2GB and 500 minutes of national calls for only $9.95/month.

 In terms of data limits, you’re not going to be quite matching what OVO offers at similar prices.
-However, Woolworths plans offer data rollover, so any unused data at the end of the month automatically gets added to next month’s limit, up to a cap of 30GB.
-The $30 plan comes with 5GB data, the $40 plan ups that to 14GB while the $50 plan delivers 20GB.
-And best of all, if you sign up for the service using a Starter Pack ($40 and $50) – which you’ll have to do since that’s how you get the SIM card – you get bonus data with every recharge.
+However, Woolworths plans offer data rollover, so any unused data at the end of the month automatically gets added to next month’s limit, up to a cap of 100GB.
+The $20 plan comes with 3GB data, the $30 plan ups that to 10GB, the $40 has 22GB, while the $50 plan delivers 35GB.
+And best of all, you get up to 28GB bonus data for first 2 recharges when you buy a prepaid kit and up to 25GB monthly bonus data when you sign up to phone and 12-month plans.

 And that’s not all.
-If you have a Woolworths Rewards card (free to sign up for if you don’t) then you get 10% on all recharges, taking the plan prices down and putting the latter plan in tight competition with OVO’s offerings.
-The inclusion of international calls here might seal the deal for some.
+If you have a Woolworths Rewards card (free to sign up for if you don’t) then you get exciting benefits and discounts on all recharges, taking the plan prices down and putting the latter plan in tight competition with OVO’s offerings.
+Plus there’s also

 Woolworths Mobile operates on the Telstra network, too – one of the few third-party providers to do so.
 While they won’t have access to the sort of blistering data speeds that native Telstra customers get, the vast network coverage and reliability is going to be a big drawcard.